Route to the blog:

 We hope you had a pleasant August 1 / National Day 🇨🇭!

-Thus, we experienced a beautiful stretch of road along a fjord.
+So we enjoyed a beautiful stretch of road along a fjord.
 This meant taking a detour of over 50 km, but it was more than worth it.
 We were rewarded with a fantastic view.
 When we then found a campsite directly on the beach and could even take a refreshing bath, we weighed ourselves in the 7th heaven.
 Then at 1 a.m. our beauty sleep was abruptly ended when the tent fluttered around our ears.
 Almost all the pegs have come loose from the sand due to the sudden gusts of wind and we had to organize stones and wood for fastening in a night and fog action.

 After breakfast, we quickly set off, because we wanted to take full advantage of the sunny hours until noon.
 Unfortunately, Nicole was already not feeling so well at this point, every climb felt like it was a mountain pass to overcome.
 After the chance meeting on the ferry with a friend of Nicole, then nothing went.
 So we decided to pitch the tent a few meters after the ferry station.